 - Research Methods & Statistical Applications of R – Certificate (3 months)

 Research, Internships and Collaborative Agreements

-Departmental staffs are actively engaged in research activities in collaboration with undergraduate and graduate students.
-Most students use this opportunity to gain field and laboratory experiences and in the process complete requirements for their projects or theses.
+Departmental staff are actively engaged in research activities in collaboration with undergraduate and graduate students.
+Most students use this opportunity to gain field and laboratory experiences, and in the process complete requirements for their projects or theses.
 Staff members also work on joint initiatives with colleagues in other disciplines, thereby fostering interdisciplinary collaboration.
 Research interests are diverse but also staff members are open to new ideas for possible collaboration.

-Every year, our final year students spend on average 8 weeks on an internship in various institutions in the hope of gaining further experience and enhancing their job prospects before returning to campus to complete their degree program.
+Every year, our final year students spend on average 8 weeks on internship in various institutions in the hope gaining further experience and enhancing their job prospects before returning to campus to complete their degree program.
 The internships are supervised by staff as well as the institutions to which the students are sent.